-Upper Iowa students are NOT authorized to sign service contracts for programs.
-This includes contracts for DJs, comedians, speakers, etc. If your organization is interested in hiring entertainment, the Office of Student Engagement and Leadership must be contacted PRIOR to contacting the service.
-The Office of Student Engagement and Leadership and/or Upper Iowa University will not be held accountable for fulfilling contracts signed by students or student organizations.
+Upper lowa students are NOT authorized to sign service contracts for programs.
+This includes contracts for DJs, comedians, speakers, etc. If your organization is interested in hiring entertainment, the Office of Student Activities must be contacted PRIOR to contacting the service.
+The Office of Student Activities and/or Upper lowa University will not be held accountable for fulfilling contracts signed by students or student organizations.